-Neurophysiology post-doctoral position to study thalamocortical and midbrain circuits involved in sensorimotor information processing during behavior.
-The lab investigates how neural circuits dynamically change their activity and responsiveness during different behavioral states in mice.
-We are interested in deciphering the neural mechanisms by which the significance of sensory stimuli is modified through experience -particularly in the context of active avoidance conditioning (when an initially neutral sensory stimulus comes to evoke avoidance).
-The successful candidate will employ electrophysiological and fiber photometry recordings, together with optogenetics and DREADDs, in freely behaving (and head fixed) rodents.
-Complementary in vitro (slices of brain tissue) and histology experiments will also be conducted.
-The lab has extensive expertise with these procedures.
+Neurophysiology post-doctoral position to study neural circuits involved in sensorimotor information processing during behavior.
+The lab investigates how neural circuits dynamically change their activity and responsiveness during different behavioral states.
+We are deciphering the neural mechanisms by which the significance of sensory stimuli is modified through experience -particularly in the context of avoidance conditioning (when an initially neutral sensory stimulus comes to evoke active or passive avoidance).
+The successful candidate will employ electrophysiological recordings, together with optogenetics, DREADDs, calcium imaging, etc., in freely behaving (and head fixed) mice.
+Complementary in vitro electrophysiology (slices) and histology experiments will also be conducted.
+The lab has extensive expertise with these procedures (see https://www.ncbi.nlm.nih.gov/pubmed/30936242) and utilizes novel data science management approaches to maximize rigor.
+The PI will work closely with the successful candidate in a very collaborative lab environment to ensure success of the projects.